taion/scroll-behavior/README.md

 In addition, if your routing library handles data fetching, you likely want to call `updateScroll` again after the data has been fetched and the page re-rendered.
 This allows `scroll-behavior` to scroll to a portion of the page that might not have loaded before.
 The same also applies if you're using code-splitting and loading additional chunks.
 In that case you'll also want to call `updateScroll` after components from the new chunk have rendered.

 If your routing library does not handle data fetching, you may want to expose an `updateScroll` function of your own so developers can call it at the appropriate time in userland.
-Perhaps your users don't want a `<Context />` component constantly re-rendering (even if just in the virtual DOM), and would rather call `updateScroll` in `componentDidUpdate` callbacks that already exist in code.
+Perhaps your users don't want a `<Context />` component constantly re-rendering (even if just in the virtual DOM), and would rather call `updateScroll` in `componentDidUpdate` callbacks that already exist.
 This has the benefit of reducing the amount of rendering work to be done *(cycles add up!)*, which can be key to providing the best experience in large animation-heavy applications.

 [build-badge]: https://img.shields.io/travis/taion/scroll-behavior/master.svg